I Hated Hair-Repair Products Until I Tried This Honey Serum

 In my attempt to keep my hair healthy, I’ve tried all the gimmicks; I’ve chewed hundreds of gummy hair vitamins and done all the serums, but have zero recommendations for you.
 Through years of testing the product trends, I have found some effective hair treatments.
 For instance, I started using pre-shampoo oils to help with dry scalp and I put a filter on my shower head to soften my hard water and hair.

 Currently, I’m struggling to find the perfect leave-in product that I can add to my hair when it’s damp to make it dry nicely.
 I’m looking for a specific product — a lightweight serum or oil — that does a lot: adds a touch of moisture to cut frizz (did you know that dry hair is more prone to frizz?), and acts as a heat protectant because I’m usually styling with a hairdryer or a blowdry brush.
 Because I’m scared about extra weight and heaviness on my fine hair, I’ll often forgo leave-ins altogether.
-But I recently tried the new Gisou Honey-Infused Repair Serum and it made me consider that honey might be the key ingredient I’ve been sleeping on.
+But I recently tried the new Gisou Honey-Infused Repair Serum, $64, which will drop at MECCA on 3 October, and it made me consider that honey might be the key ingredient I’ve been sleeping on.

 AdvertisementADVERTISEMENT